 …an authentic Canarian experience.
 Everything here is an ode to Spain’s cultural and historical heritage.
 Each turreted, turmeric-hued building represents an architectural landmark from the country’s past.
 While in the reception, traditionally suited-and-booted bellboys buzz around greeting new arrivals with broad smiles, eager to ensure a seamless taste of customary Canarian life while maintaining the hotel’s world-class status.

 No child-friendly stone is left unturned here.
 Five pools for family splashing sessions strategically dotted throughout the resort, and enthusiastic entertainers at the kids’ club leading treasure hunts around Bahía’s paths and bridges, leaves no time for boredom.
-And, when all the playing is over and a good pamper session is in order, the range of petite wellness rituals in the spa mean little ones can experience their first massage while parents cherish a long overdue one.
+And, when all the playing is over and a good pamper session is in order, the range of petite wellness rituals in the spa mean little ones can experience their first massage while parents, or grandparents, cherish a long overdue one.

 Tucked away in their own private area, Las Villas at Bahia are clustered in their own enclave away from the hub of activity in its centre.
 Bright spaces with private pools, Bang & Olufsen entertainment systems, enormous basalt stone baths and personal butlers, they enjoy all the autonomy and luxury of villa living with the impeccable hotel service Bahía has built its name on.